akmalfaditya/Bootcamp/Practice/Web Development/Basic MVC/README.md

 A comprehensive Student Management System built with **ASP.NET Core MVC** and **Entity Framework Core**, demonstrating modern web development practices and clean architecture principles.

-## 🎯 Project Overview
+## Project Overview

 This application showcases a complete CRUD (Create, Read, Update, Delete) system for managing students and their academic records.
-It's designed as both a learning resource and a foundation for more complex educational management systems.
+It is designed as both a learning resource and a foundation for more complex educational management systems.

 ### Key Features
 - **Student Management**: Complete profile management with validation